scoobybejesus/cryptools/README.md

 * Precision is limited to eight decimal places.
 Additional digits will be stripped during import and may cause unintended rounding issues.

+* Microsoft Excel.
+Don't let this cause you to bang your head against a wall.
+Picture this scenario.
+You keep your transactions for your input file in a Google Sheet, and you're meticulous about making sure it's perfect.
+You then download it as a CSV file and import it into `cryptools`.
+It works perfectly, and you have all your reports.
+Then you realize you'd like to quickly change a memo and re-run the reports, so you open the CSV file in Excel and edit it.
+Then you import it into `cryptools` again and the program panics!
+What happened is most likely that Excel changed the rounding of your precise decimals underneath you!
+As a result, it appears your input file has been clearly incorrectly prepared because it appears that you're spending more coins than you actually owned at that time.
+`Cryptools` does not let you spend coins you don't own, and it will exit upon finding such a condition.
+The program is right, and your data is right, but Excel modified your data, and it can be infuriating when the program crashes for "no reason."

 ## Installation

 1. `git clone https://github.com/scoobybejesus/cryptools.git`